sleepymalc/Notes/README.md

 ## Contribution

-The works are partially contributed by some other students, TAs, and professors, which would be listed if known.
-If you find any problems in the repository, welcome to make an issue or pull request.
+The works are partially contributed by some other students, TAs, and professors in JI, which would be listed if known.
+> If you find any problems in the repository, welcome to make an issue or pull request.